Six-Six Fleet

-The Six-Six Fleet was a shipbuilding program initiated by Imperial Japanese Navy (IJN) in the wake of the First Sino-Japanese War and the Triple Intervention.
+The Six-Six Fleet was a shipbuilding program initiated by the Imperial Japanese Navy (IJN) in the wake of the First Sino-Japanese War and the Triple Intervention.
 The program was the brainchild of Yamamoto Gombei, who would later become the Minister of the Navy and the eighth Prime Minister of Japan.
 The completion of the plan led to the emergence of Japan as a first-class naval power.
 Whereas during the war with China, the Japanese had gone into the conflict with a makeshift force of warships, they would now have a true battle fleet, the core of which consisted of six battleships and six armored cruisers, giving the plan its name.

 Origins

 After the First Sino-Japanese war there was a tide of popular enthusiasm for naval glory that was created by Japan's recent triumphs at sea.
 Domestically, the war and the favorable settlement were also tremendous political successes for both the government and the armed services.
 However, with the Triple Intervention on 23 April, the governments of France, Germany and Russia pressured Japan to renounce its claim to the Liaotung Peninsula.
 The Japanese were well aware of the naval power the three countries possessed in East Asian waters, particularly Russia.
 Without the diplomatic, political or military support of either Britain or the United States and consequently facing little choice the Japanese retroceded the territory back to China for an additional 30 million taels (roughly ¥45 million).
 Although the victory against China had elevated Japan's status, it also further entangled the country in the imperial rivalries in East Asia and the Pacific.
 The Triple Intervention had also underscored the extent of Japan's maritime weakness in relation to the West.
 However this maritime weakness, combined with the political and popular capital gained as a result of the war with China, also subsequently encouraged popular and legislative support for naval expansion in the aftermath of the war.